 The survey allows shedding light on two aspects of policy credibility - what is the stance of credibility and how does it affect preferences towards consolidation.
-This evidence is based on two independent survey questions.
+Moreover, the survey provides information from two independent survey questions.
 First, respondents were asked whether they expect that government debt will be reduced sustainably within the next 10 to 20 years.
-Alternatively, respondents were asked counterfactually about what they expect will happen if the government achieves a debt reduction.
+Counterfactually, respondents were asked about what they expect will happen if the government achieves a debt reduction.
 One answer category was that "government debt will soon start to increase again".

-The descriptive findings suggests that Austrian fiscal policy makers have a considerable credibility problem: 66% of respondents do not believe that debt will be reduced sustainably in 10 to 20 years and 73% expect an rebound of debt after it has been reduced.23 dation.
-Furthermore, the coefficients are sizeable in comparison to other frequently cited motives for why the public likes or dislikes consolidation, i.e. in comparison to the intergenerational motive.
+The descriptive findings suggests that Austrian fiscal policy makers have a considerable credibility problem: 66% of respondents do not believe that debt will be reduced sustainably in 10 to 20 years and 73% expect an rebound of debt after it has been reduced.21

 The estimates presented in Table 6 support the view that expectations regarding the political process affect voters' preferences for consolidation.
-In particular, the coefficients of interest are significantly negative implying that those respondents who have doubts about whether debt will be lower in the future favor a slower consoli-
+Those respondents who have doubts about whether debt will be lower in the future favor a weaker consolidation.
+Furthermore, the estimated coefficients are sizeable in comparison to other frequently cited motives for why the public likes or dislikes consolidation, i.e. in comparison to the intergenerational motive.